Federal Legislative Update

 The Buzzards Bay NEP often receives inquiries from local officials regarding the status of Federal Legislation relating to funding for the US EPA National Estuary Program.
 This is because past legislation has resulted in federal funds for technical assistance programs or grants for Buzzards Bay municipalities to assist them in their efforts to implement watershed Management Plans like the one in place for Buzzards Bay (The Buzzards Bay “CCMP”).

+Authorization of Section 320 of the Clean Water Act (the National Estuary Program) had expired in 2010.
 In June 2015, Senator Sheldon Whitehouse (RI) introduced legislation, cosponsored by Senator David Vitter (LA), to re-authorize the National Estuary Program (NEP).
-The bill, S.1523, is titled "A bill to amend the Federal Water Pollution Control Act to reauthorize the National Estuary Program, and for other purposes."
-The bill would complement an already passed House bill.
-Details about both pieces of legislation are on our Legislative Information and Resources page.For the latest actions on Capitol Hill, visit the Coastal States Organization legislative update page.
+The bill, S.1523, was titled “A bill to amend the Federal Water Pollution Control Act to reauthorize the National Estuary Program, and for other purposes.”
+On May 20, 2016, Senate bill 1523 became Public Law No: 114-162.

 The Act authorizes a program under which the Secretary of the Army may carry out projects and provide technical assistance to meet the restoration goal.
 Costs of projects funded under the Act must be shared with non Federal parties.
 Non Federal responsibilities and project selection criteria are discussed in the Act.
 Funds for project implementation have not yet been appropriated.
 The “Estuary Habitat Restoration Council” consisting of representatives of the National Oceanic and Atmospheric Administration (NOAA) (www.noaa.gov), Environmental Protection Agency (www.epa.gov/owow), Department of the Interior (U.S. Fish and Wildlife Service)(www.fws.gov), Department of Agriculture (www.usda.gov), and the Department of Army.
 There may also be one ex officio member appointed by the President.